melt7777/admintools/1and1/commands.md

 * TCP 8443: Plesk Interface
 * TCP 8447: Plesk Update/Upgrades

+## Troubleshooting Plesk and Reading Log files

+To troubleshoot plesk issues, you would look at the logs for the service that has the problem.
+For example, if you have a problem with the mail server or sending mail, you would check the mail logs.
+There are ways to do this using Plesk's web UI as well as using the terminal.

+Viewing Log files in Plesk: https://docs.plesk.com/en-US/onyx/customer-guide/customer-account-administration/viewing-statistics/log-files.65210/

+Location of Plesk services log files: https://support.plesk.com/hc/en-us/articles/213403509-Plesk-for-Linux-services-logs-and-configuration-files-

+Specifically for Plesk Mail servers, you would want to look at /var/log/maillog.
+You can use the 'less' command to view the text file, or other common methods.

-## 1&1 Plesk / SSL: How to issue, download, and install a root SSL from 1&1 in Plesk:
+## Plesk with 1&1 SSL: How to issue, download, and install a root SSL from 1&1 in Plesk:

 Step 1: Setup the SSL in 1&1 Manage SSL section. https://help.1and1.com/ssl-certificates-c85183/administration-c85185/ssl-certificate-managed-by-you-c85188/ssl-certificate-setup-process-using-activation-e-mail-a792728.html